Lockdown, pub closures? - Covid restrictions which could be introduced in Wales

-THE Welsh Government is likely to announce some further Covid-19 restrictions later this week, the health minister has warned.
+THE Welsh Government could announce some further Covid restrictions for the Christmas period due to the spread of the Omicron variant, the health minister has warned.

 Ministers are due to meet on Thursday to review the national rules and measures, and the results of that meeting are expected that evening or on Friday, when the first minister is set to hold a press conference.